Russell Targ: Reception

-The psychologists David Marks and Richard Kammann attempted to replicate Targ and Puthoff's remote viewing experiments and disputed the claims that the experiments were successful; for example, they were able to successfully identify targets from cues given by the investigators and recorded in the transcripts.
+The psychologists David Marks and Richard Kammann attempted to replicate Targ and Puthoff's remote viewing experiments and disputed the claims that the experiments were successful; for example, they successfully identified targets from cues given by the investigators and recorded in the transcripts.
 They concluded: "Until remote viewing can be confirmed in conditions which prevent sensory cueing the conclusions of Targ and Puthoff remain an unsubstantiated hypothesis."
 The researchers said that Targ and Puthoff had not provided unpublished transcripts when requested, but that after obtaining them from a judge in the study they were able to find "a wealth of cues".

 Simon Hoggart and Mike Hutchinson described Targ as willing to believe and overly credulous.
 A 1988 report by the United States National Research Council (NRC) concluded: "There should remain little doubt that the Targ–Puthoff studies are fatally flawed."

 Remote viewing was popularized in the 1990s upon the declassification of certain documents related to the Stargate Project, a US$20 million research program that had started in 1975 and was sponsored by the U.S. government in an attempt to determine any potential military application of psychic phenomena.
-The program was terminated in 1995 after it failed to produce any useful intelligence information.
-David Goslin, of the American Institutes for Research said: "There's no documented evidence it had any value to the intelligence community."
+The program was terminated in 1995 after failing to produce useful intelligence information.
+David Goslin of the American Institutes for Research said: "There's no documented evidence it had any value to the intelligence community."

-A variety of scientific studies of remote viewing have been conducted.
-Some earlier, less sophisticated experiments produced positive results, but they had invalidating flaws.
+A variety of scientific studies on remote viewing have been conducted.
+Some earlier, less sophisticated experiments produced positive results but had invalidating flaws.
 None of the more recent experiments have shown positive results when conducted under properly controlled conditions.
 This lack of successful experiments has led the mainstream scientific community to reject remote viewing, based upon the absence of an evidence base, the lack of a theory which would explain remote viewing, and the lack of experimental techniques which can provide reliably positive results.

 Science writers including Gary Bennett, Martin Gardner, Michael Shermer, and professor of neurology Terence Hines describe the topic of remote viewing as pseudoscience.
 According to Martin Gardner, Targ and Puthoff "imagined they could do research in parapsychology but instead dealt with 'psychics' who were cleverer than they were".